 Meyer Lemon and Thyme Shortbread Cookies

-The basis for this recipe is one from Dorie Greenspan's Baking From My Home To Yours, my favorite baking cookbook, with a couple of modifications.
+The basis for this is Dorie Greenspan's technique for shortbread from Baking From My Home To Yours (my favorite baking book!) with my tweaks.
 The recipe is pretty simple, especially with a Kitchenaid mixer, but remember to allow time for chilling the dough before baking.

 2 sticks (8 ounces) unsalted butter, softened at room temperature